-LOVE was written and produced by musical partners Mark McMaster and George Panagopoulos at Sanctuary Recording Studio in Hamilton
+Love was written and produced by musical partners Mark McMaster and George Panagopoulos at Sanctuary Recording Studio in Hamilton.

 “We usually get together to work in the studio in the evening.
-Sometimes that means starting at 7 and going until 2 or 3 in the morning, but usually it means calling it a night at 11 or 12 and going out in Hamilton for a drink or a meal and maybe some live music.
-Here are our favorite places to go after working in the studio” McMaster explains.
+Sometimes that means starting at 7 and going until 2 or 3 in the morning, but usually, it means calling it a night at 11 or 12 and going out in Hamilton for a drink or a meal and maybe some live music.
+Here are our favorite places to go after working in the studio,” McMaster explains.

 10. Ancaster is the sort of small town that can host The Canadian Open and everything about the place (from the big box mall to the earnestly quaint downtown, from the homogeneous subdivisions to the other big box mall) oozes the same comfy, bland suburbia — except The Coach and Lantern.
 The Coach is a stone oasis in that quaint downtown.
-It is setback from the street by a small courtyard, but that short walk transports you to another world.
-Here neighbours can gather in a cozy dining room for food, drinks, and live music and forget about their mortgages and lawns for a few hours.
+It is set back from the street by a small courtyard, but that short walk transports you to another world.
+Here neighbors can gather in a cozy dining room for food, drinks, and live music and forget about their mortgages and lawns for a few hours.
 The food is exactly the sort of fare you’d expect from a British pub, but the pleasant surprise every time is how well they do it here.
 If you have to be in Ancaster, do yourself a favor and check out this place.